PossiblePanda/QueryAuth/README.md

 QueryAuth is a type-safe permissions module for Roblox that allows for complicated permission checking logic, simplified into easy function calls.

+# Installation
+Currently, a prebuilt `.rbxl` file does not exist for QueryAuth, so if you want to use this in a non-wally project you will have to compile itself.

+If you are using Wally, you can add `queryauth = "possiblepanda/queryauth@0.1"` under your `[dependencies]` in `wally.toml`.

 ## Features

 - Blazingly Fast